PantalaLabs/BionicGlove/README.md

 3. pay attention to the blue led.
 It will remain turned on for 2 seconds.
 At this time keep your glove horizontal and at rest to calibrate the accelerometer.
 You can release the switch 1 anytime here;
 4. now the Bionic Glove will connect to the Dongle;
 5. to make sure everything is working , use Putty (or arduino serial monitor) to monitor the serial port.

-<em><strong>!!!!
-ATTENTION !!!!!</strong></em>

-**Remember to NEVER, NEVER connect external DC power along with the USB cable connected to USB comm port.
-This can burn permanentlly your ESP32 board.**

-With all cables disconnected, always follow these 6 steps:

-1. connect USB cable to your PC;
-2. connect USB cable to ESP32 board;
-2. upload your sketch;
-3. alfer sketch was uploaded, disconnect USB cable from ESP board;
-4. connect external power to the ESP32 board;
-5. reconnect USB cable to ESP32 board again.

 #### Putty